petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/creating-and-configuring-channels.md

 1. Select the *Type* tab and click *Select Site*.

-1. Choose the *Delectable Bonsai B2C* site
+1. Choose the *Clarity B2C* site

 1. Click *Save*.

 You can now use this channel to accept customer orders from your site.

-Delectable Bonsai offers their B2C customers an option to pay by PayPal.
+Clarity offers their B2C customers an option to pay by PayPal.
 Customer orders are shipped using a flat rate shipping method.
 You can use Liferay’s out-of-the-box payment and shipping methods to implement both of these.

 ### Configuring PayPal